Understanding the Right to Remain Silent

 It is extremely important for an arrested person to consider the power of remaining silent.
 In many cases, law enforcement officers will ask a series of questions or make assumptions in hopes that the arrested person will admit fault or provide evidence that they were involved in a crime.
 Instead of speaking to the police, the arrested person should practice their right to remain silent and contact legal representation immediately.
 A skilled lawyer can ensure the individual’s rights are protected and that the arrested person does not become subject to unnecessary heavy fines and harsh penalties.

 Accused of a Crime?
-Contact Salvador Phillips, PLLC Today!
+Contact Salvador Law Group Today!